-Cascade High School is located on a 38.85-acre lot and includes 9 buildings, as well as outdoor sports fields, courts, and associated structures.
-All classes take place in the main building campus.
+Jackson Elementary School is located on a 5.16-acre lot and includes 1 building and 4 portables.
+All classes take place in the main building and in the 4 portables on campus.

 A map of the buildings annotated with evacuations, shelter locations, fire alarm pull stations, fire hydrants, fire extinguishers first aid kits, hazardous materials storage, and utility shutoffs is included in the Building Map Annex.
 All staff members are required to know these locations as well as how to operate the utility shutoffs.